mattkferguson/oci-analyzeImage-func-jsonDB/README.md

     podman push $FUNCTION_IMAGE_URL
     ```

+**Important** This project uses a two-step deployment process

+The first `terraform apply` uses placeholder images `(use_placeholder_images = true)` in `terrafrom.tfvars` to create all the necessary infrastructure, including the Container Repository (OCIR).
+You'll need to run `terraform apply` a second time to point the services to your new images.

+After you've built and pushed your images:

+- Double check that you’ve set your `terraform.tfvars` to `use_placeholder_images = false` as this updates the Web App container instance and Function to use the new IMAGE URL and pull from OCIR.

+- Run `terraform apply` again

 ---

 ## Part 5: Final Deployment

-After pushing images to OCIR, the infrastructure will automatically use them:
+After pushing images to OCIR, and reruning `terraform apply` with the  `use_placeholder_images = false` the infrastructure will automatically use them:

 1.  **Verify Deployment:**
     ```bash